 FACPCE is also encouraged to provide an update on its own initiative to establish and implement a mandatory QA review system for its members that audit other companies in order to cover all mandatory audits in the country.

-In Argentina, the Ministry of Education, Science, and Technology (MoE), universities, each provincial association, and the financial sector regulators—the Central Bank, the National Securities Commission and the Superintendence of Insurance—have a role in implementing initial professional development requirements for professional accountants, which are established in Law No. 20.488 of 1973.
+In Argentina, the Ministry of Education, Science, and Technology (MoE), universities, each provincial association, and the financial sector regulators—the Central Bank (BCRA), the National Securities Commission (CNV) and the Superintendence of Insurance—have a role in implementing initial professional development (IPD) requirements for professional accountants, which are established in Law No. 20.488 of 1973.
 A university accounting degree is the only requirement in order to register as a public accountant.
 In order to offer accountancy services, including auditing, professionals with accounting degrees need to register and obtain licenses from the professional association of their jurisdiction.
 In addition, auditors providing services to financial sector regulators are subject to additional practical experience requirements as established by the regulators.

 Given the FACPCE’s lack of authority to adopt IES requirements, its activities primarily include actions to promote the incorporation and implementation of IES requirements to the accountancy regulators.
 FACPCE have been advocating for the incorporation of IES requirements since 2009 and consistently incorporated the IES as part of technical agendas of national and international conferences.
-FACPCE has collaborated with the Board of Deans of Schools of Economic Sciences to incorporate supervised professional practices (internships) for accounting students as part of the accountancy curricula in efforts to align with IES 5.
+FACPCE has collaborated with the Board of Deans of Schools of Economic Sciences (CODECE) to incorporate supervised professional practices (internships) for accounting students as part of the accountancy curricula in efforts to align with IES 5.

 To further consider how IES requirements might be incorporated into national accountancy education, FACPCE developed a comparison in 2014 of the IES 5, 6, and 7 against the local requirements; benchmarked Argentine educational requirements against other jurisdictions; created a document highlighting the main differences and potential solutions; and promoted and disseminated the IES among universities and the MoE.
 In addition, FACPCE states plans to review and perform a comparison against the 2015 revised IES once the translation is available in Spanish.

-Lastly, FACPCE provides voluntary continuing professional development opportunities for its members through its Professional Development Federal System and disseminates information to members about recent developments and revisions issued by the IAESB.
+Lastly, FACPCE provides voluntary continuing professional development opportunities for its members through its Professional Development Federal System (SFAP) and disseminates information to members about recent developments and revisions issued by the IAESB.

 FACPCE is encouraged to provide a status update on the incorporation of the missing revised IES requirements for professional accountants into the national educational requirements.
 To achieve this, FACPCE is encouraged to update its gap analysis against the 2015 revised IES and develop a roadmap for bringing educational requirements in line with revised IES.
 For example, FACPCE may consider developing a voluntary certification for professional accountants that aligns with the revised IES.
 The certification could eventually serve as a prerequisite to providing services to public interest entities in the jurisdiction.